tom-bleher/Analysis_epic_new/README.md

 ## Program Overview
 This project is forked from Dhevan, Aranya, and Stephen's [repository](https://github.com/dhevang/Analysis_epic), and extends the original program's functionality by parallelizing the `ddsim` and reconstruction processes to test different ePIC configurations.
 The main program is `epic_sim2.py`, which is a modified version of the original `createSimFiles.py`.
-Before running the program, ensure you generate the `.hepmc` files using `createGenFiles.py`.

 ## Prerequisites
 - The `eic-shell` Singularity container must be installed and configured.